Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

   - Ask.moe[^6]
   - Partially powers MetaGer by default; this can be turned off
   - At this point, I mostly stopped adding Bing-based search engines.
 There are just too many.
 - Yandex: originally a Russian search engine, it now has an English version.
 Some Russian results bleed into its English site.
-Allows submitting pages and sitemaps for crawling, but requires login.
+Like Bing, it allows submitting pages and sitemaps for crawling using the IndexNow API.
 Powers:
   - Epic Search (went paid-only as of June 2021)
   - Occasionally powers DuckDuckGo's link results instead of Bing.
 - [Mojeek](https://www.mojeek.com/): Seems privacy-oriented with a large index containing billions of pages.
 Quality isn't at Google/Bing/Yandex's level, but it’s not bad either.
 If I had to use Mojeek as my default general search engine, I'd live.
 Partially powers [eTools.ch](https://www.etools.ch/).
 At this moment, _I think that Mojeek is the best alternative to GBY_ for general search.